-The Institute for Work Based Learning offers a PhD degree for those candidates who wish to engage in research in the fields of Work Based Learning or Professional Studies as areas of study and of academic inquiry.
+The Department of Education offers a PhD degree for those candidates who wish to engage in research in the fields of Work Based Learning or Professional Studies as areas of study and of academic inquiry.

 Candidates are expected to write a dissertation focused on the learning that people do for, in and through work (paid or unpaid) or in their professional activity, with the possibility of examining different facets of this phenomenon.
 Likely areas of inquiry can include, but are not limited to issues around professional development; training at work; learning in communities of practices; pedagogy of work based learning; learning and development in organisations; processes of accreditation of learning; institutional policy towards work based learning; curriculum development in work based learning or professional practice; pedagogical theories and models underpinning work based learning, e-learning and work based learning.

 Research in the field of professional practice, in theory and as articulated in the workplace, is quickly expanding and candidates on this degree would make a contribution to this area of inquiry.
 It is a field that it is transdisciplinary, as practice typically crosses the artificial boundaries of academic disciplines.
 Likely areas of inquiry can include, but are not limited to the relation between theory and specific contexts of practice; transdisciplinary approaches to real-world problems; the relationship between research and practice in the context of a professional field, concepts and theories guiding professional practice in a specific field.

 We particularly welcome proposal for PhD research in the following areas: